-Today, and each day, we join St. Francis Xavier on his journey, and together, we pray for the grace to be open, so that we may hear the voice of God in our lives.
+Today, and each day, we join St. Francis Xavier on his journey, and together, we pray for the grace to embody a deep intimacy of knowing and loving God with all our hearts.

-DAY 3 | Thursday, March 10
+DAY 3 | Saturday, March 9

 And now once again, we begin our time together with sharing something about the way Francis Xavier lived his life in prayerful conversation with God.